rahulan-c/serieswatcher/README.md

 ## Acknowledgements

-Credit should go to [erv123](https://www.lichess4545.com/team4545/player/erv123/) for developing the first Series results update script.
+Credit should go to [erv123](https://www.lichess4545.com/team4545/player/erv123/) for developing the first Series results update script and for their pioneering efforts for the League of Nations in April 2020.